f5devcentral/aws-deployments/README.md

 This tool is not made for production usage.
 Rather the goal is to allow users to evaluate the deployment architectures which best fit their application model.

 Further, this library shows how BIG-IP can be orchestrated using open-source configuration management and workflow engines like Ansible.
-These examples demonstrate the programmable APIs available from TMOS, include TMSH, iControlSoap, and iControlRest.
+These examples demonstrate the programmable APIs available from TMOS, include TMSH, iControlSoap, and iControlREST.

 These examples are provided in order to demonstrate how BIG-IP can be used to manage the availability, performance, and security of applications running in AWS and other public cloud environments.